-Fan Base Interface
+Fan Base Service Page

 The fan baseboard is a circuit board at the heart of the chassis design.
 As such, it can be used to monitor hardware and issue commands to the hardware without having to use an operating system or even a server module (which is why it is useful for JBODs).
-Instead, command are issued and executed by the fan base firmware.
-Connecting to the fan base can be done in several ways, either through the MIS-S9D proprietary network interface, through an MIS Server NIC card, or through a JBOD I/O card Ethernet port and pointing a browser to the Fan Base Service Page IP address: 192.168.0.3/service.xml for servers (Figure 2-4) and <DHCP address>/service.xml for JBODs.
+The Fan Base Service Page is the customer interface for the fan baseboard, and can be accessed by connecting through the MIS-S9D Proprietary Ethernet port (Figure 2-15) and pointing a browser to:

+192.168.0.3/service.xml.
+This page can also be reached through the JBOD I/O module ethernet port, using its DHCP address: <DHCP address>/fb/service.xml.